 Written by Sasha Rose Hamrogue

-Sasha reflects on her mother’s final weeks of life at Regional Hospice and Palliative Care’s Center for Comfort Care and Healing.
+Sasha reflects on her mother’s final weeks of life at Regional Hospice’s Center for Comfort Care and Healing.